koorchik/node-mole-rpc/README.md

 2. Not possible to add a new transport.
 3. For some possible, but you need to duplicate almost all protocol logic in every transport.
 4. Bidirectional websocket connections are not supported.
+5. Reverse connection (when server connect to client via websocket and after that the client send commands to the server)
-5. Leaking transport abtractions (like topic name in MQTT needs to be the same as method name).
+6. Leaking transport abtractions (like topic name in MQTT needs to be the same as method name).
-6. Huge codebase with tons of classes (JSON RPC should not look like this)
+7. Huge codebase with tons of classes (JSON RPC should not look like this)
-7. No promise based API.
+8. No promise based API.
-8. Everything is bundled to one large package with high level of coupling.
+9. Everything is bundled to one large package with high level of coupling.
-9. Bugs, not tests.
+10. Bugs, not tests.
-10. etc
+11. etc

 Mole-RPC solves all of the issues described above.